Overview

 Private Fund Management Services

-collectively the “Private Funds”).
-These services are detailed in the offering documents for the Private Funds,
+and collectively the “Private Funds”).
+These services are detailed in the offering documents for the Private

-which include as applicable, operating agreements, private placement memorandum and/or term sheets,
+Funds, which include as applicable, operating agreements, private placement memorandum and/or term

 Documents”).

-forth in the respective Offering Documents and not in accordance with the individual needs or objectives of
+set forth in the respective Offering Documents and not in accordance with the individual needs or

-any particular investor therein.
-Each prospective investor interested in investing in the Private Fund is
+objectives of any particular investor therein.
+Each prospective investor interested in investing in the

 The Private Fund will offer two (2) classes of interest to investors: Class A Interests, and Class B Interests.

-will only be offered to third parties who are not advisory clients of SIG.
-Only Class B Limited Partners will be
+Interests will only be offered to third parties who are not advisory clients of SIG.
+Only Class B Limited

-subject to a Private Fund investment management fee payable to SIG.
-Please see Item 5 for additional
+Partners will be subject to a Private Fund investment management fee payable to SIG.
+Please see Item 5

 Assets Under Management